petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 It kind of is, but in my opinion we should be shooting for the gold standard.
 We'll discuss a bit more about why that's important later on.

+## A rule of thumb

+If you want to share something, e.g., a figure, dataset, or ML model, produce it as part of a version-controlled single button pipeline so there's never any question how it came to be.

 ## Relation to open science

 To be reproducible, it must be open.